Mazzareth/masterwork/context.md

 Masterwork.app is a simple portal that lists whitelisted pages as buttons, gated by Firebase Auth (Google) and per-user Firestore permissions.

 ## Overview
-- Main page renders buttons for ZZQ, CC, and InHouse.
+- Root hub lists permitted destinations (Teach, ZZQ, CC, InHouse, BigGote).
-- Visibility of each button is controlled by a UI config variable, and access is enforced by Firestore-stored permissions on the user's document.
+- Visibility of each button is controlled by UI config; access is enforced by Firestore-stored permissions on the user's document.
 - Authentication uses Firebase Auth (Google Sign-In).
-- User document is bootstrapped on first login with default permissions: ZZQ = true, CC/InHouse = false.
+- Default on first login: Teach = true; ZZQ/CC/InHouse/BigGote = false.
+- Signed-out users and Teach-only users are redirected to /teach.

 ## Components
 - [src/lib/firebase.ts](src/lib/firebase.ts)